myshell-ai/AIlice/README.md

 - **Introducing more script language features beyond function calls, unleashing LLM's text manipulation capabilities.** For example, one of the most pressing needs is for LLM to have the ability to define and reference text variables.
 This grants it a named-access storage mechanism, expanding the context window, while also allowing it to avoid unnecessary copying when transmitting large code segments.

 - **Richer UI interface**.
 Currently, we only have a rudimentary conversational web page.
 We need a more comprehensive and multimodal interface.

-- **Simpler installation process**.
-Ideally, AIlice's installation should be accomplished with just one 'pip install' command, enabling users to avoid intricate technical details.

 - **Improved Voice Conversation Feature**, currently, there are frequent instances of failure in detecting the endpoint of user speech in voice conversations.
 Addressing this issue is crucial for enhancing the overall functionality.